 - Consider buying a boat or raft to use for flood evacuation.

-- Keep whistles, flares, and neon paint to be used for signaling to rescue workers.
+- Keep whistles, flares, and neon paint (Amazon Links) to signal rescue workers.

 - Don’t fight an evacuation order.
 Listen to the authorities.